SamuelScheit/fingerprinting/paper/paper.typ

 1. *Text Rendering:* By rendering specific text onto a hidden canvas element, the browser's font rendering and antialiasing techniques contribute to the uniqueness of the fingerprint.
 2. *Shape Drawing:* Drawing shapes and applying transformations (scaling, rotation, etc.) can reveal details about the graphics rendering engine and hardware acceleration capabilities.
-3. *Image Manipulation:* Using images and manipulating them at a pixel-level level can reveal information about image processing algorithms and rendering unique.
+3. *Image Manipulation:* Using images and manipulating them at a pixel-level level can reveal information about image processing algorithms and rendering accuracy.

 FPJS uses the canvas API to render the following text, emojis and geometry: